qizixinge/PNLM-PCA/README.md

 # [New non-local mean methods for MRI denoising based on global self-similarity between values](https://arxiv.org/abs/2308.14145)
 These are the code files for this article.
 This study improves the pre-filtered rotationally invariant non-local PCA method, ensuring its efficiency while improving algorithm performance.
 This work has two main contributions.
-First, the proposed new algorithm PNLM-PCA exhibits superior denoising performance in different types of MRI images over some state-of-the-art algorithms.
-Second, a novel structure of NLM is proposed, which simultaneously improves speed and accuracy.
+First, the proposed new algorithm PNLM-PCA exhibits superior denoising performance in different types of MR images over some state-of-the-art algorithms.
+Second, a novel structure of non-local mean(NLM) is proposed, which simultaneously improves speed and accuracy.
 The proposed new structure is conducive to promoting the development of NLM based denoising algorithms for natural and MR images.

 DOI:&#x20;